How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 Example of How Age and Health Impact Your Rates

-If that same client 45 years old with a standard rating that same coverage costs him about $152.00.
+If that same client is 45 with a standard rating, that coverage costs him about $152.00.

-Now obviously these are today’s rates so I can’t reach into the future for rates that are a decade away and our client may need less coverage and a shorter term.
-BUT these figures you show you how much more a client pays 10 yeas later with a reduced rating.
+These are today’s rates, so I can’t look into the future for rates that are a decade away, and our client may need less coverage and a shorter term.
+However, these figures show how much more a client pays 10 years later with a reduced rating.

 The last thing you want to do is wait until you are older and less healthy to buy more coverage.
 My best advice is to max out what you can afford.
-The beauty of term life insurance is that it’s super flexible and if you no longer need it you can just drop it.
+The beauty of term life insurance is that it’s super flexible, and if you no longer need it, you can drop it.

 Layering Your Life Insurance

-Another tactic you can use to make sure you have enough coverage without overdoing it, is layer your policies.
+Another tactic you can use to ensure you have enough coverage without overdoing it is to layer your policies.

-So what you would do is sit down with your independent life insurance agent and plan how you see paying down your mortgage and taking on debt.
-We would then make sure you have multiple policies that create coverage that drops off as your debts drop off.
+So, you would sit down with your independent life insurance agent and plan how you see paying down your mortgage and taking on debt.
+We would then ensure you have multiple policies that create coverage that drops off as your debts drop.

-For example, you would hold the most coverage during your most vulnerable years and then as you needs dwindle your policies end making your life insurance burden less costly.
+For example, you would hold the most coverage during your most vulnerable years, and then as your needs dwindle, your policies would end, making your life insurance burden less costly.

 Is $1 Million of Life Insurance CRAZY?

-I think when people hear $1 million of coverage they think it’s a crazy figure.
-The thing is, it’s not.
-Especially if you live in a big city like Toronto, Montreal or Vancouver, where a house can cost you a million plus.
+When people hear $1 million of coverage, they think it’s a crazy figure.
+It’s not, especially if you live in a big city like Toronto, Montreal, or Vancouver, where a house can cost a million plus.

-As I mentioned above you should at least have 10 times your gross salary but quite honestly a lot of my clients opt for more (up to 15 times) because it provides wiggle room.
+As I mentioned above, you should have at least ten times your gross salary, but many of my clients opt for more (up to 15 times) because it provides wiggle room.

-So let’s say you make $80K per year and have a $500K mortgage.
-I would recommend at least $1 million in coverage to allow your beneficiaries to carry on as usual.
+So, let’s say you make $80K per year and have a $500K mortgage.
+I recommend at least $1 million in coverage to allow your beneficiaries to continue as usual.

 Do NOT Forget About You Children's Education

-The above mentioned information takes care of your family living the life they have now.
-It does not provide a lot of cash for continued education.
+The above information allows your family to live their life now.
+It does not provide much cash for continued education.

-If you want to have enough cash to pay for that I suggest adding on at least $100K of coverage per child.
-This helps you foot these expenses and chances are you will need this help if you’re a single parent.
-Education is VERY costly.
+I suggest adding at least $100K of coverage per child if you want enough cash.
+This helps you foot these expenses; chances are you will need this help if you’re a single parent.
+Education is very costly.

 Don't Forget A Stay At Home Parents TIME is Valuable

-One big mistake a LOT of clients make is to underestimating the value of a stay at home parent.
+One big mistake many clients make is underestimating the value of a stay-at-home parent.
 They skimp on coverage in this area because they don’t attach an income.

-To put it into perspective let’s say you have two kids.
-You work full time and your partner takes of them.
-If they die of cancer this year and you employ a Nanny to help you with dinners and taking the kids to and from school it’s gonna cost some serious cash.
+To put it into perspective, let’s say you have two kids.
+You work full-time, and your partner takes care of them.
+If they die of cancer this year and you employ a Nanny to help you with dinners and taking the kids to and from school, it’s going to cost some serious cash.

-Your kids are 5 and 7.
-Which means it’s likely you will need help until your youngest turns 14 or 15.
-Which is nearly a decade of service.
-You find an awesome nanny and she wants $55K per year to provide full time help.
+Your kids are 5 and 7, so you will likely need help until your youngest turns 14 or 15, which is nearly a decade of service.
+You find an excellent nanny, and she wants $55K per year to provide full-time help.

 Her services will cost you over $500K for that period.
 OUCH.

-Please, please give your stay at home partners their due.
+Please give your stay-at-home partners their due date.
 They provide a lot more than you’ll ever know.

 How Much Life Insurance Do I Need?
 Find Out By Calling Policy Architects Today

 How Much Life Insurance Do I Need?
-Well I could provide a bunch of fancy-schmancy calculators that you can play with to calculate your debt, income and goals OR I can just tell you to schedule a call with Policy Architects.
+Well, I could provide a bunch of fancy calculators that you can use to calculate your debt, income, and goals, OR I could tell you to schedule a call with Policy Architects.

-There’s a LOT more we can work through on a call than you can do by playing with some meaningless numbers.
-The reality is MOST people need an outside perspective to get real.
-It’s a lot easier to fool yourself than it is to fool an agent.
+There’s a lot more we can discuss on a call than you can by playing with some meaningless numbers.
+Most people need an outside perspective to get real.
+It’s much easier to fool yourself than to fool an agent.

-If it looks like you are fudging some numbers we will set you straight.
-It also helps to talk goals through so we can formulate a customized plan for your future.
+If it looks like you are fudging some numbers, we will set you straight.
+It also helps to discuss goals so we can formulate a customized plan for your future.

-Remember not all life insurance companies are created equal and there are a plethora of products to consider.
+Not all life insurance companies are created equal, and many products must be considered.

-While I can give you a basic heads up about 10x’ing your gross salary and some tips to help you get adequate insurance there are a lot more details you need.
+While I can give you a basic heads-up about 10xing your gross salary and some tips to help you get adequate insurance, you need more details.

 Give us a call today.
 We can help you find the perfect policy for your family.